(Our questions concerning Senator Rick Santorum

 transcript).

-and will be updated when Rick Santorum answers our
+statements and will be updated when he answers our questions.)

 Rick Santorum was born into

-religion of his Italian-American parents, who baptized him into their religion
+the religion of his Italian-American parents, who baptized him as a Roman Catholic

 "It begins with a seed.
 There